How to Detect AI-Generated Code in 30 Seconds

 The 73+ rules are distributed across the 7 dimensions:

-Color rules detect blue/indigo/violet primaries, pure black/white backgrounds, mechanical palette construction, and lack of hue-shifted neutrals.
+Color rules detect blue/indigo/violet primaries, pure black/white backgrounds, mechanical palette construction, and the absence of hue-shifted neutrals.

-Typography rules check for Inter/system-ui defaults, missing serif pairings, uniform font weights, and absent letter-spacing or text-wrap declarations.
+Typography rules check for Inter/Geist/system-ui defaults, missing serif pairings, uniform font weights, and absent letter-spacing or text-wrap declarations.

-Layout rules identify grid-cols-3 patterns, centered-everything layouts, uniform max-widths, and missing asymmetric compositions.
+Layout rules identify grid-cols-3 patterns, centered-everything layouts, uniform max-widths, and missing asymmetry.

-Animation rules catch transition-all, ease-in-out, uniform durations, missing prefers-reduced-motion, and absence of custom cubic-bezier curves.
+Animation rules catch transition-all, ease-in-out, uniform durations, missing prefers-reduced-motion, and the absence of custom cubic-bezier curves.

-Component rules flag uniform border-radius, shadow-md patterns, predictable card structures, and generic button styling.
+Component rules flag uniform border-radius, shadow-md, predictable card structures, and generic button styling.

-Structure rules analyze section ordering, HTML semantic usage, nesting complexity, and content hierarchy.
+Structure rules analyze section ordering, HTML semantics, nesting depth, and content hierarchy.

-Spacing rules measure 4px-grid adherence, section padding uniformity, and absence of intentional off-grid values.
+Spacing rules measure 4px-grid adherence, section-padding uniformity, and the absence of off-grid values.

 Quick Wins: 5 Fixes That Drop Your Score Fast

 - Add a serif display font.
-Pair it with your sans-serif body font.
-Use it for h1-h3.
+Pair it with your sans body font and use it for h1-h3.
 This alone can drop your typography score by 30 points.
-See why Inter is killing your brand for 10 tested font pairings.
+See why Inter is killing your brand for tested pairings.

 - Vary your border radius.
-4px for buttons, 7px for cards, 1px for containers.
-Never use the same radius everywhere.
+4px for buttons, 7px for cards, 2px for input fields.
+The same radius everywhere is the signature of a single design token applied without thought.

 - Use off-grid spacing.
-Replace p-4 (16px) with 14px or 18px.
+Swap p-4 (16px) for 14px or 18px.
 Use 5px for tiny gaps instead of 4px.
-These small shifts create organic rhythm.
+Small shifts create organic rhythm the eye reads as deliberate.

 Automate It